Battleship (film): Plot

 During the 2012 RIMPAC exercise, five alien spacecraft arrive.
 Their communications ship hits a satellite and crashes through the Bank of China Tower in Hong Kong, while the others plunge into the waters off the coast of Hawaii.
-Sampson, John Paul Jones, and Japanese destroyer JDS discover a floating structure that generates an impenetrable force field isolating the Hawaiian Islands and the three destroyers from the rest of the world, and jamming all radar and communications inside.
+Sampson, John Paul Jones, and Japanese destroyer JDS discover a floating structure that generates an impenetrable force field, isolating the Hawaiian Islands and the three destroyers from the rest of the world and jamming all radar and communications inside.

-Three alien warships surface, and first contact devolves into a battle after the humans decide to fire a warning shot across the aliens' bow; Myōkō is destroyed, Sampson is lost with all hands including Stone, and John Paul Jones’ command personnel are killed, leaving Alex to reluctantly take charge as the next highest-ranking sailor on board after the executive officer is also lost.
-John Paul Jones disengages to recover Myōkō’s survivors, including Captain Yugi Nagata, while alien drones destroy Oahu’s military bases.
+Three alien warships surface and first contact devolves into a battle after the humans decide to fire a warning shot across the aliens' bow; Myōkō is destroyed, Sampson is lost with all hands, including Stone, and John Paul Jones command personnel and executive officer are killed, leaving Alex to reluctantly take charge as the next highest-ranking sailor on board.
+John Paul Jones disengages to recover Myōkōs survivors, including Captain Yugi Nagata, while alien drones destroy Oahu's military bases.

-Hiking near the communications array, Sam and retired US Army lieutenant colonel and double amputee Mick Canales discover the aliens' presence.
+Hiking near the communications array, Sam and retired United States Army lieutenant colonel and double amputee Mick Canales discover the aliens' presence.
 They encounter scientist Cal Zapata, who reveals the aliens have taken over the array to re-establish communications with their home planet.
-The John Paul Jones’ crew captures an alien, which telepathically shows Alex images of alien conflict and planetary destruction.
+The John Paul Jones crew captures an alien, who telepathically shows Alex images of alien conflict and planetary destruction.

 More aliens board and retrieve their comrade while one starts sabotaging the ship.
-Its armored suit proves impervious to small-arms fire but it is obliterated by the destroyer’s 5-inch gun, and the captured alien's helmet reveals their eyes are sensitive to sunlight.
-Ashore, Sam, Mick, and Cal recover his spectrum analyzer, using it to radio John Paul Jones that the aliens will contact their planet and most likely call for reinforcements when the facility’s satellite is in position in four hours.
+Its armored suit proves impervious to small-arms fire, but it is obliterated by the destroyer's 5-inch gun, and the captured alien's helmet reveals their eyes are hypersensitive to sunlight.
+Ashore, Sam, Mick, and Cal recover his spectrum analyzer, using it to radio John Paul Jones that the aliens will contact their planet and most likely call for reinforcements when the facility's satellite is in position in four hours.

 As night falls, Hopper realises they have no visibility.
 Nagata suggests using the National Oceanic and Atmospheric Administration (NOAA) tsunami warning buoys around Hawaii to track the warships without radar; this plan works and allows John Paul Jones to destroy two of them.
 The third proves too elusive, so they lure it into facing east as the sun rises.
 Alex and Nagata shoot out its bridge windows with sniper rifles, blinding its crew with sunlight and allowing John Paul Jones to destroy it.
 The destroyer then attempts to target the communications array, but is sunk by drones launched from the alien structure emitting the force field; Alex, Nagata, and several other sailors barely escape.